GodzikLab/FlexModServer/README.md

 Run `grunt` for building and `grunt serve` for preview.

-Run `grunt watch` for live reloads.
+Run `grunt serve` for live reloads.

 ## Testing